 Chargers' Melvin Gordon: Expected to play Sunday

-Gordon (shoulder) will play against Denver, a source told Adam Schefter of ESPN.
+Gordon (foot) will play Sunday at New England, a source told Adam Schefter of ESPN.

-Gordon was limited in practice all week and is listed as questionable on the official injury report, but Chargers head coach Anthony Lynn said that the shoulder soreness isn't viewed as a serious issue.
-Still, fantasy owners should confirm Gordon's Week 7 status before Sunday's 4:25 p.m.
-EDT kickoff.
+Gordon is listed as questionable on the official injury report.
+He was limited at practice Wednesday and Thursday, but fully participated in Friday's workout.
+It looks like he'll play Sunday, but fantasy players should still check his status before the 1 pm ET kickoff.

 More News